What is a Website and a Web Server?

 Positively, when you have direct access to an entire server, you can install any kind of niche software, change the operating system and tweak configuration settings – extremely beneficial for those building custom software.

 Moreover, hosting your site on a server solely for you means you will see a significant increase in loading speed and performance.
 Ideal for an e-commerce website selling products.

 One downside though is by having complete control, you are responsible for keeping software up to date and debugging issues.

-It’s also worth noting, dedicated server hosting can become quite costly as you’re the only one using that server.
+It’s also worth noting, that dedicated server hosting can become quite costly as you’re the only one using that server.

 3. Virtual Private Server

 Virtual Private Server (VPS) hosting falls in between shared and dedicated hosting.